 Boom of interactions on mobile devices for US children.

 It is the result of a survey by Common Sense Media, which interviewed a sample of 1500 families with children in that age range.
-It is currently one third of the number of children who read books on a daily basis.
-It is an important transition phase, not necessarily negative: just consider the data of children under 8 engaged in an activity that is often much less interactive: that of watching TV.
+That's currently a third of the number of children reading books every day.
+It is an important transition phase, not necessarily negative: just consider the data of children under 8 years old engaged in an activity that is often much less interactive: that of watching TV.
 58% of kids do it every day, passively.
 Are we sure it's not a (mild) improvement?
-Of course it would be better if outdoor activities increased (but yes, I rediscover myself 'old style') but if they really have to deal with an electronic device, so much better internet than TV.
+Of course it would be better if outdoor activities increased (but yes, I rediscover myself as 'old fashioned') but if they really have to deal with an electronic device, even better internet than TV.